-The workflow engine must allow for the possibility that authorizers will not respond in a timely manner -- by automatically sending reminders and escalating requests from unresponsive authorizers to other responsible users.
+The workflow mechanism must allow for the possibility that authorizers will not respond in a timely manner -- by automatically sending reminders and escalating requests from unresponsive authorizers to other responsible users.

-The workflow engine must also allow authorizers to actively delegate their responsibility, for example when they schedule time off or when they change jobs permanently.
+The workflow mechanism must also allow authorizers to actively delegate their responsibility, for example when they schedule time off or when they change jobs permanently.

 Self-service and delegated updates to identities and entitlements are illustrated in Figure [link].